Donate Foods, Goods or Services

 - Clothing—Our Sheridan site does not distribute or accept donations of clothing.
 However, our Oakdale site accepts clothing donations in clean, good condition.

-Please contact Sarah Roman at 773.525.1777 x 212 to make your food or other in-kind donations.
+Please contact Sarah Roman, Manager of Community Engagement at 773.525.1777 x 212 to make your food or other in-kind donations.
 All donations are tax-deductible.

 Lakeview Pantry’s most needed items: